blahberi/pymatrixcalc/readme.md

 pymatrixcalc allows you to operate on a matrix with python functions.

 to download package use:
-`pip install pymatrixcalc`
+`pip install pymatrixcalculator`

 and then you can import pymatrixcalc to your python script like this:

-`from pymatrixcalc import MatrixCalc.py`
+`from pymatrixcalc import MatrixCalc`

 then u can use the following functions